Salem Parkway (North Carolina): East–West Expressway

-By 1955, an expressway stretch for US 421 had opened in mostly Kernersville.
-Work would have been underway to build a new expressway, directly linking.
+Around 1955, an expressway stretch for US 421 opened in the eastern areas of Forsyth County, spanning from Linville Road to Mountain Street.
+This expressway was considered in the area south of Kernersville.
+Work would have been underway to build the connecting new expressway, directly linking.

 Sunrise over the Broad Street bridge.
-Bridge has since been replaced.
+The bridge has since been replaced.

-In 1954, Winston-Salem gave the state $1 million to buy right-of-way for what was titled as the East–West Expressway.
-This was built to be a fuller fledged east-west corridor for the city of Winston-Salem, with construction began that same year as the right-of-way was progressed.
-Though it was planned to become a new routing of US 158, that changed two years later, when the Federal Aid Highway Act of 1956 was passed and North Carolina was allocated 714 mi for their share of the Interstate Highway System; 219 mi was subsequently allocated for a route from the Tennessee state line, through Asheville and Winston-Salem, to Greensboro.
-The expressway was slightly shifted, to become fully controlled accessed highway, With the designation of I-40, the East–West Expressway would become the first completed section of Interstate in the state.
+The previous year, Winston-Salem gave the state $1 million to buy right-of-way for what was titled the East–West Expressway.
+This was built to be a full-fledged east-west corridor for the city of Winston-Salem, with construction beginning that same year as the right-of-way was acquired.
+Though it was planned to become a new routing of US 158, that changed two years later, when the Federal Aid Highway Act of 1956 was passed, and North Carolina was allocated 714 mi for their share of the Interstate Highway System; 219 mi was subsequently allocated for a route from the Tennessee state line, through Asheville and Winston-Salem, to Greensboro.
+The expressway was slightly shifted to become a complete controlled-access highway, I-40 was eventually designated onto the East–West Expressway, which allowed the expressway to actually become the first completed section of Interstate in the state.

 On January 6, 1958, the first 1.2 mi section of the East–West Expressway was opened between Cloverdale Avenue and Main Street.
 Because of the novelty, local newspapers ran a series of stories and diagrams on how to use the expressway, educating the public on how on-ramps and off-ramps work.
 Designated as I-40, the expressway soon ran concurrently with US 158 in 1959, from Stratford Road to Marshall (westbound) and Cherry (eastbound) streets.
-In 1960, the expressway was extended west into Yadkin County, at NC 801, and east to Reidsville Road.
+In 1960, the expressway was extended west to at NC 801 near the Yadkin River, and east to Reidsville Road.
 In 1961, US 421 was rerouted from Pfafftown and downtown Winston-Salem onto new freeway that connected directly with the expressway, then continued easterly running concurrently with I-40.
 In 1962, US 158 was realigned to continue along the expressway to Reidsville Road, its former alignment became US 158 Business (decommissioned in 1970).
-East of Reidsville Road, I-40/US 421 was extended onto new freeway to Kernersville, where it then linked with second built section of I-40 (late 1958) and continued towards Greensboro.
+East of Reidsville Road, I-40 was extended to the existing Kernersville expressway, where it then linked with the second built section of I-40 (late 1958) and continued towards Greensboro.